Hypnopaedia-Aware Machine Unlearning via Psychometrics of Artificial Mental Imagery: Experiments

 \subsection{Detectability}

 We evaluated the backdoor detectability of Bayesian inference by analysing the estimated probabilities of infection for both infected and uninfected models, as detailed in Tables~\ref{tab:bayes_mnist} and~\ref{tab:bayes_cifar}.
-Instances where no triggers were detected after the outlier exclusion process were marked as not applicable (n/a), indicating an inclination towards non-infection.
-The results demonstrated that backdoors were effectively detected through the perceptual analysis of artificial mental images with prototypical characteristics.
-The artificial mental images projected from each model are visualised in Figure~\ref{fig:proto}.
-Specifically, the projections of the backdoor class distinctly exhibited a blend of features from both the benign samples and the backdoor trigger.
-Furthermore, models trained under adversarial conditions produced images that were less noisy and more visually interpretable, highlighting the backdoor features more clearly.
-This suggests that while adversarial training may lead to a reduction in classification accuracy, it can potentially provide a more precise characterisation of backdoor triggers for forensic analysis.
+Cases where no triggers were detected following the outlier exclusion process are marked as not applicable (n/a), indicating a tendency to favour the non-infection decision.
+In contrast to MNIST and CIFAR, no outliers were observed in the ImageNet experiments, likely because the spatial resolution of ImageNet images is substantially larger than that of the hypothetical trigger, making it difficult for a small spurious pattern to mislead classification outcomes.
+The results indicate that backdoors were effectively detected even in the presence of persistent outliers that were not removed during the outlier exclusion process.
 Furthermore, the most likely hypotheses from uninfected models, including the selected triggers and their corresponding artificial mental images, are visualised in Figure~\ref{fig:nat_trigger}.
 Each trigger reflected prototypical patterns for a particular class and is therefore considered a natural trigger.
 The artificial mental images retrieved from uninfected models resembled those from their surrogate counterparts, confirming the validity of probabilistic inference through perceptual analysis.